Ray-Studio2/gaussian-ray-tracing/README.md

 - **Supported Modes**: Currently reflection and fisheye modes are available.
 - **Gizmo Support**: Includes a gizmo for reflection primitive transform.
 - **OBJ File Loading**: Supports loading OBJ files through a file dialog.
+  - *Before uploading an OBJ file, make sure the normals are included correctly and the scene scale fits properly for Gaussian particles.
+Then proceed with the upload.*

 ## 🤖 Building gaussian-ray-tracing (Windows)
 ### Requirements